Senforsce/tndr/docs/docs/07-project-structure/01-project-structure.md

 ## HTTP layer

-This HTTP handler reads HTTP requests, uses the `CountService` to `Get` or `Increment` the counters, and renders the t1 Components.
+This HTTP handler reads HTTP requests, uses the `CountService` to `Get` or `Increment` the counters, and renders the tndr Components.

 :::note
-Note that the `View` method uses the t1 Components from the `components` directory to render the page.
+Note that the `View` method uses the tndr Components from the `components` directory to render the page.
 :::

 ```go "title="handlers/default.go"